fncbook/fnc/chapter5/interpolation.md

 Interpolation by a polynomial at equally spaced nodes is ill-conditioned as the degree of the polynomial grows.
 ```

-In Chapter 9 we explore the large oscillations in the last figure of {numref}`Demo %s <demo-interpolation-global>`; it turns out that one must abandon either equally spaced nodes or $n\to\infty$ for polynomials.
+In Chapter 9 we explore the large oscillations in the last figure of @demo-interpolation-global; it turns out that one must abandon either equally spaced nodes or $n\to\infty$ for polynomials.
 In the rest of this chapter we will keep $n$ fairly small and let the nodes be unrestricted.

 ## Piecewise polynomials